Provide support during the provision of fixed and removable prostheses

 • Overlooking the need for a thorough medical history review, especially allergies to impression materials or latex.

-• Misconception: Radiography is solely the dentist's responsibility.
-Correction: Dental nurses can take radiographs if they have completed appropriate training and work under the prescription of a dentist, following IR(ME)R regulations.
+• Misconception: Radiography is solely the dentist's role.
+Correction: Dental nurses can take X-rays if trained and under prescription, following strict safety protocols.

 Frequently Asked Questions